Justin-Sawyer/recipeas-and-greens/README.md

 As can be seen, as the user enters a list of categories, each entry of the list is split by a return and new line, then each entry is entered into the category collection of the database.

 The developer tested this and believed all to be working well: when he then used the "Search by Category" buttons, each value was being listed as a separate entry.
-Thus if a user created a recipe with (for example) three new categories like (for example) "Carribean", "Spicy", "Plantain", the "Search by Category" results wer ineed showing these three new entries as separate entries.
+Thus if a user created a recipe with (for example) three new categories like (for example) "Carribean", "Spicy", "Plantain", the "Search by Category" results were indeed showing these three new entries as separate entries.

 However, the next day, when the developer returned to the project, and having asked a colleague to test the application (two eyes are better than one!), the developer did indeed notice something amiss with the code he had written.

-All works as it should it each category is separated by ONE return new line.
+All works as it should if each category is separated by ONE return new line.
 The colleague had added a recipe where each category was separated by TWO return new lines.

 As a consequence, this extra return new line was being treated as an entry in itself, and was being inserted into the category collection as an empty string.